Trade Forex Trading

 Leverage Example 1:20 - Example Leverage 1:20 or 0.2 Lots

-If you have a 1,000 dollar account with leverage 1:20 you can buy a maximum of 0.2 lots which is equal to 20,000 dollars contract(0.2 Standard lots).
+If you have a 1,000 dollar account with leverage 1:20 you as a trader can buy a maximum of 0.2 lots which is equal to 20,000 dollars contract(0.2 Standard lots).

 • 0.2 lots (1:20)

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:20 leverage, but you only trade 0.1 lot the used leverage you are using is 1:10, But if you trade 0.2 contract then the you will use is 1:20 which is equivalent to Maximum leverage (1:20).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:20 leverage, but you only trade 0.1 lot the used leverage you are using is 1:10, But if you trade 0.2 contract then the you'll use is 1:20 which is equivalent to Maximum leverage (1:20).

-So the example referred in this below is talking of the leverage used based on the volume of the trade that you have opened.
+So the illustration referred in this tutorial below is talking of the leverage used based on the volume of the trade transaction that you've opened.

 Example 3: (Leverage 1:20 or 0.2 Lots)